Stemage: Steven Universe and collaborations (2014–2019)

-In addition to the opening theme for the second season of Cartoon Network's Steven Universe, Stemage worked on guitars throughout the remainder of the show.
-The first volume of the Steven Universe soundtrack reached #22 on the Billboard 200.
+Stemage began providing guitar work for Cartoon Network's Steven Universe from the second season.
+Initially this was for the revised opening theme, but he worked on the remainder of the show's soundtrack.
+The first soundtrack volume reached #22 on the Billboard 200.
 A second volume followed in 2019, peaking at #28 on the Billboard 200, and #12 on the US iTunes chart.
-Stemage also co-composed Steven Universe: The Movie.
+Stemage also co-composed the soundtrack for the 2019 film.